 The Gallery Room is space is specifically dedicated to the youngest visitors at Phipps Conservatory.
 The Phipps Produce Market located within this room has a huge selection of play food, complete with mini shopping carts and checkout counters that kids love.
 There’s also an adorable play kitchen that includes a stove, refrigerator and table for kids to pretend to make food with the produce they “purchase.”
 On Mondays and periodically throughout the week, there are also make and take crafts available with a theme for the day.
 You’ll quickly find that your kids won’t want to leave!

 The Produce Market also aims to model healthy eating habits as part of Let’s Move Pittsburgh, a collaborative program under Phipps.

 Visit a Few Times Throughout the Year to Catch the Special Displays

 While Phipps is amazing all year round, the Holiday and Spring shows in particular are two that shouldn’t be missed.
 The Holiday Show at Phipps is magical, with many Christmas themed decorations throughout as well as a light show in the evenings.
 The train, available in the fall and winter, is definitely a highlight at that time of year.
-This past year, there was a new train display in the South Conservatory that captured the history of Pittsburgh and Phipps in an interactive way.
+Last year, Phipps introduced a new train display in the South Conservatory.
+It perfectly captures the history of Pittsburgh and Phipps in an interactive way.